Biden, Trump Press Contrasts in Midwest After Debate Chaos

 “I’ll always tell you the truth," the former vice president said.
 "I’ll always care about you whether you vote for me or not.
 If elected, I’m not going to be a Democratic president, I’m going to be an American president.”

-While some Republicans feared that Trump's debate performance was too aggressive, he gave himself high marks before leaving Washington.
-He had spent much of the morning assailing Biden and debate moderator Chris Wallace on social media.
+While some Republicans feared that Trump's debate performance was too aggressive, he opened his day by attacking his opponent and debate moderator Chris Wallace on social media.

-“It was an exciting evening.
-I see the ratings were very high and it was good to be there,” Trump said.
+“Chris had a tough night,” Trump tweeted.
+“Two on one was not surprising, but fun.”

 Trump and Biden frequently talked over each other with Trump interrupting, nearly shouting, so often that Biden eventually snapped at him, “Will you shut up, man?”